Here Are 8 Music Stars Who Attended Kobe & Gianna’s Celebration Of Life

 7. Alicia Keys

 Alicia was asked to perform during the “Celebration of Life” event.
 The “Diary” singer performed “Moonlight Sonata.”
 During the ceremony, Kobe’s best friend and former manager Rob Pelinka said Kobe memorized the song to remember the love he had for Vanessa and their girls.
 Alicia hosted this year’s Grammy Awards, which fell on the same day as the helicopter crash.
-The singer shared during the Grammys how special Kobe meant to her and the Staples Center, where the Grammys took place.
+The singer shared during the Grammys how much Kobe meant to her and the Staples Center, where the Grammys took place.
 She said she wanted to do something special to honor him, and brought out Boyz II Men for a touching tribute.

-“I was just thinking, and I called some of my closest people that helped me, you know, really find the truth in that moment,” she said on the Ellen DeGeneres Show, per Today.
+“I was just thinking, and I called some of my closest people that helped me, you know, really find the truth in that moment,” she said on The Ellen DeGeneres Show, per Today.
 “It just so happened that Boyz II Men was there already that night, and we wanted to do something special, create something that felt like it was the right thing.”

 8. Christina Aguilera